dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

-  **auth**  phase - verifies user’s identity ( Has the userproved who they are?).
+  **auth**  phase - verifies user’s identity ( Has the user proved who they are?).
 Auth-plug-ins are used to read the users public and private credentials and ask some authority, if those are valid for accessing the system.

 **#1.1** This configuration tells gPlazma to use the **x.509** plugin used to extracts X.509 certificate chains from the credentials of a user to be used by other plug-ins.